Biktarvy® (BIC/FTC/TAF)

 Results

 Through 24 weeks, there were no HIV seroconversions.
-Most participants (96.4%) had completed the 28-day PEP regimen, with a rate of adherence to all expected doses of 98.9% by self-report and 98.5% by pill count.
+Most participants (96.4%) completed the 28-day PEP regimen, with an adherence rate to all expected doses of 98.9% by self-report and 98.5% by pill count.
 Two participants did not complete the PEP regimen because the source partner was found to be HIV negative; 1 participant was excluded due to HBV; and 1 participant discontinued due to their own decision.
 AEs attributed to study drug were mild and included headache (n=2), diarrhea (n=2), and nausea (n=1), all of which resolved on their own without discontinuation of BIC/FTC/TAF.
-Laboratory abnormalities included Grade 1 elevation of serum creatinine in 4 participants.
+Laboratory abnormalities included Grade 1 elevation of SCr level in 4 participants.

 The median age of participants was 37.2 years.
-Reasons for initiating nPEP included condomless receptive anal intercourse (51.9%), insertive anal intercourse (42.3%), insertive or receptive vaginal intercourse (5.8% for each), and oral intercourse (57.7%).
-Over half of participants (55.8%) reported more than one potential exposure, and 15.4% reported having unprotected intercourse with a known HIV-positive partner.
+Reasons for initiating nPEP included having oral intercourse (57.7%), condomless receptive anal intercourse (51.9%), insertive anal intercourse (42.3%), and insertive or receptive vaginal intercourse (5.8% for each).
+Over half of participants (55.8%) reported ≥1 potential exposure, and 15.4% reported having unprotected intercourse with a partner known to be HIV positive.

 Results

-Most of the participants (90.4%) completed the 28-day BIC/FTC/TAF course with no HIV seroconversions detected when tested at Week 4 or at the 3-month interview.
+Most participants (90.4%) completed the 28-day BIC/FTC/TAF course with no HIV seroconversions detected when tested at Week 4 or at the 3-month interview.
 Five participants were lost to follow-up.

 The most commonly reported AEs included nausea with or without vomiting (15.4%), fatigue (9.6%), and diarrhea (7.7%).
 All AEs were Grade 1, except for a single report of Grade 2 fatigue, which was associated with discontinuation of BIC/FTC/TAF.
-Laboratory abnormalities were observed in 9 participants: 2 had Grade 1 increased transaminases, and 7 had decreased CrCl, including 4 with Grade 2 decreased CrCl.
+Laboratory abnormalities were observed in 9 participants: 7 had decreased CrCl, including 4 with Grade 2 decreased CrCl, and 2 had Grade 1 increased transaminases.
 All laboratory abnormalities returned to normal upon completion of the BIC/FTC/TAF course.

 References